 For Chase we have been able to go further, and identify some of the breeds that we think may have been part of his heritage and have contributed to the Supermutt portion of his genome.
 We cannot be sure, given how little of their DNA has carried down to Chase, but we thought you might like to know our best guess anyway!

 What are “Dogs Like Chase?”

 “Dogs Like Chase” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “I found Chase on the side of the road in Alabama.
 I knew there was something different about him when he not only chased squirrels but caught and killed them.
 He also would not back down from rattle snakes despite being bitten 3 times!
 I thought he was a Mountain Cur dog.
 He also tries to boss me around with lots of various vocalizations.
 He is unique in ways that I never knew dogs could be.
 He had no interest in agility or obedience training despite being very intelligent.”